seemsy/oniongen-java/README.md

 # oniongen-java
-Generate custom .v3 .onion addresses using Java.
+Generate custom v3 .onion addresses using Java.

 ## About
-Generates vanity v3 .onion addresses until an address matches a regex specified by the user.
+Generates v3 .onion addresses until an address matches a regex specified by the user.
 Matching addresses have their corresponding keys and hostname exported to the same folder the application is executed in.

-# Build from source
 ## Run latest release
 - [Download and unzip latest release of oniongen-java](https://github.com/seemsy/oniongen-java/releases)
 - [Download and install latest version of Java for your OS](https://www.java.com/en/download/manual.jsp)